ssileo/Pixel-Worlds-Discord-Bot/README.md

 # Pixel-Worlds-Discord-Bot
-# Pixel Worlds Discord Bot
+TCP Server and Discord Bot for Pixel Worlds

+TODO
+{

+  add a database;

+  more casino games;

+  more features;

+}